ROBOTIS-GIT/emanual/docs/en/platform/manipulator_h/firmware_recovery.md

 # [Firmware Recovery](#firmware-recovery)

-When Dynamixel detection fails ensure is properly wired.
-If problems persists **restore Dynamixel firmware** (shown below).
+When DYNAMIXEL detection fails ensure is properly wired.
+If problems persists **restore DYNAMIXEL firmware** (shown below).

 **WARNING** : After firmware restoration you will need to set ID and baud rate values again.
-Always make sure to set USB2Dynamixel switch to “485.”
+Always make sure to set USB2DYNAMIXEL switch to “485.”
 {: .notice--warning}

 1. Restoring firmware
-  - From Dynamixel Wizard click on the  icon to begin.
+  - From DYNAMIXEL Wizard click on the  icon to begin.
-  - Select the corresponding COM port number for USB2Dynamixel.
+  - Select the corresponding COM port number for USB2DYNAMIXEL.

     ![](/assets/images/platform/manipulator_h/manipulator_h_076.jpg)